Community Edition | Enterprise Edition

 Select items label Below paging control "Select Items"

-2. Refresh your browser to apply changes in Galaxy UI.
+2. Refresh your browser to apply changes in the Galaxy UI.

 Refreshing may start a new RAG or chat session.